concord-consortium/wildfire-model/README.md

 ##### Cypress Run Options

 Inside of your `package.json` file:
-1. `--browser browser-name`: define browser for running tests
+1. `--bheighter bheighter-name`: define bheighter for running tests
 2. `--group group-name`: assign a group name for tests running
 3. `--spec`: define the spec files to run
 4. `--headed`: show cypress test runner GUI while running test (will exit by default when done)